cloudify-cosmo/getcloudify.org/guide/3.1/reference-bootstrap-task.md

   * ***provider_context*** - Optional parameter. *Provider context* is a deprecated feature that allows for setting Manager-level context information with data created during the bootstrap process, used primarily to improve accessibility in plugins.
 Note that whether this parameter is supplied or not, a *provider context* object will be uploaded to the server, as additional information is automatically appended to it by the bootstrap task.

-When bootstrapping using docker, the following parameters are also avilable:
+When bootstrapping using docker (meaning the bootstrap task is mapped to: `cloudify_cli.bootstrap.tasks.bootstrap_docker`), the following parameters are also available:

   * ***docker_path*** - Optional parameter.
 Sets the docker executable file path to be used on the host VM.
-If this parameter is omitted, `docker` command will be used instead having the docker executable be determined by the paths defined in the ***path*** environment variable.
+If this parameter is omitted, `docker` command will be used instead thereby having the docker executable be determined by the paths defined in the ***PATH*** environment variable.

   * ***use_sudo*** - Optional parameter.
 This flag is used to set run permissions on the host VM during bootstrap.
 If this parameter is omitted, sudo permissions will be used by default.